SwyserCo/TheScout/prd.md

 ## 2. Software Architecture & Principles

+The high-level software architecture, including the system block diagram and data/control flow, is defined in the **`ARCHITECTURE.md`** document.
+This file provides the conceptual map of how all modules interact and must be referenced for all implementation decisions.

 ### Core Principle: Single Responsibility Principle (SRP)
 This is the most important architectural rule for this project.
 Every class, and by extension every module, **must** have one, and only one, reason to change.
 This means each class should have a single, well-defined responsibility.